-Delta Academy has taken many forms.
-In some chapters, the Academies are after-school or Saturday programs; others are weekly or biweekly throughout the school year; and still other programs occur monthly.
-At a minimum, chapters plan and implement varied activities based upon the needs of the early adolescents in their areas.
-The activities implemented most often include computer training, self-esteem and etiquette workshops, field trips for science experiences and for college exposure, and special outings to cultural events, fancy dinners, museums, plays, and concerts.
+Delta Academy is conducted in after-school/Saturday, weekly or biweekly, or monthly programs throughout the school year.
+In alignment with a structured program, the Chapter plans and implements varied activities based on the needs of the youth in the Anne Arundel County communities.
+Popular activities include computer training, self-esteem and etiquette workshops, field trips for science experiences and for college exposure, and special outings to cultural events such as museums, theater, and concerts, etc.

 The Boys and Girls Club of Annapolis and Anne Arundel County are partners with the Academy.